[ Previous | Next | ADS ]

 on 12 Dec 2008; 17:44 UT

-Distributed as an Instant Email Notice (Transients)
+Distributed as an Instant Email Notice Transients

-Password Certification: Alberto Carramiñana (alberto@inaoep.mx)
+Credential Certification: Alberto Carramiñana (alberto@inaoep.mx)

-Subjects: Infra-Red, Gamma Ray, AGN, Quasars
+Subjects: Infra-Red, Gamma Ray, AGN, Quasar

 Referred to by ATel #: 1877